vanprime/bulkAddSubtasks/codex.md

 * **Target Application:** Web-based Jira instances (Cloud or Server versions exposing the required REST API endpoints).

 ### 2.5 Design and Implementation Constraints
-* **Technology Stack:** Must be developed using the Plasmo framework, React, and TypeScript.
+* **Technology Stack:** Must be developed using React.
 Styling must use Tailwind CSS.
 * **Manifest Version:** Must adhere to Chrome's Manifest V3 requirements.
 * **API Dependency:** Functionality is dependent on the specific endpoints and data structures of the Jira REST API (`/rest/api/latest/`).
 Changes in the API may require updates to the extension.
 * **DOM Dependency:** UI injection relies on specific DOM element IDs or structures within the target Jira pages (`ghx-detail-head`, `stalker`, `page`).
 Changes in the Jira frontend may break UI injection.
 * **Security:** Must operate within the security constraints of MV3 and browser extension permissions.
 API calls must rely on the user's existing browser authentication (e.g., cookies).
 Host permissions must be limited to necessary Jira domains.
-* **Style Isolation:** UI elements injected onto the page must use Shadow DOM (provided by Plasmo CSUI) to prevent style conflicts with the host Jira page.

 ### 2.6 Assumptions and Dependencies
 * The user is logged into their Jira instance in the browser where the extension is running.